 - Salt

-- Garlic Powder: Do not use minced garlic or it'll burn in the pan with the chicken.
+- Garlic Powder: Do not use minced garlic or it'll burn in the pan.

 - Toasted Sesame Seeds: Look for "roasted" or "toasted" labels.
 If unavailable, toast raw seeds in a dry pan until fragrant.
 This is a garnish.